Jeremy-Marchand/twitteranalytics/README.md

 ## Second part :
 - Add a team analysis (Mercedes, Redbull...) and include it in the API and the streamlit

+## Third part :
+- Use NLP model to see the most liked and less liked drivers